All in One Paint for Furniture + Cheap Herringbone Accent

 If you look closely at the paint, you can see that there were a lot of bleedthrough stains coming through the old white paint.

 And even though I was planning to paint a dark color, I didn’t want those stains to come through my paint job.
+Learn more about how to stop stains from coming through paint here.

 So I took the time to prime with my favorite stain-blocking primer, this clear shellac.
+Learn more about the best primers for painting furniture here.

 Priming cabinet doors with clear shellac.

 And then, I did another step that most of you will probably roll your eyes at.
 I primed it with a black primer, called Aqua Lock.
+I thinned it out so I could spray it with my sprayer and have no texture.

-Spraying a cabinet with aqua lock primer.
+Spraying a cabinet with aqua lock primer

 Why Prime 2 Different Times??